adrensnyder/ZabbixTemplate_VeaamCustomChecks/README.md

 - Change the path of the executable in the item `[VEEAM] Collect Data` if needed.
 - The variable `$ZabbixBasePath` is hardcoded to the path `c:\zabbix_agent`.
   - It will create a configuration file on the first execution with the configurable path of `zabbix_sender.exe` and Zabbix configuration.

+# Copyright
+This project isn't affiliated with Veeam.
+It not modify in any manner the program or the license needed to work.
+This template and executable only retrieve detailed informations from the internal database and send it to zabbix